TarunVallabhuni/CertificationNotes/Notes/QlikSensePreparationNotes.md

-## Notes
+## Topics

 ### Business Analyst

 #### Identify Requirements
-• Based on business requirements, identify Qlik products, needed for the solution (QSE, QDC, QABDI, ODAG, Qlik Core, Attunity, Insight Bot, NPrinting, etc.)
+1. Based on business requirements, identify Qlik products, needed for the solution (QSE, QDC, QABDI, ODAG, Qlik Core, Attunity, Insight Bot, NPrinting, etc.)
-• Explain Qlik Sense features (e.g., smart search, responsive design, accessibility features, themes, etc.) and how they impact app design
+2. Explain Qlik Sense features (e.g., smart search, responsive design, accessibility features, themes, etc.) and how they impact app design
-• Describe the differences between the Qlik deployment options
+3. Describe the differences between the Qlik deployment options
-• Based on business requirements, identify KPIs, dimensions and measures,
+4. Based on business requirements, identify KPIs, dimensions and measures,
-• Ask appropriate questions to understand the needs of the potential users of the Qlik Sense application
+5. Ask appropriate questions to understand the needs of the potential users of the Qlik Sense application
-• Identify user types and their typical devices to use to access apps
+6. Identify user types and their typical devices to use to access apps
-• Explain the purpose of APIs, server-side extensions (such as R, Python), Qlik GeoAnalytics, web mashups, widgets, section access
+7. Explain the purpose of APIs, server-side extensions (such as R, Python), Qlik GeoAnalytics, web mashups, widgets, section access
-• Explain and interpret results from Qlik Associative Engine
+8. Explain and interpret results from Qlik Associative Engine
-• Identify Qlik Cognitive Engine uses
+9. Identify Qlik Cognitive Engine uses
-• Consider performance during data loading and application development (removing unused columns, consider calculation condition)
+10. Consider performance during data loading and application development (removing unused columns, consider calculation condition)
 #### Prepare and Load Data
-• Create a basic data model using Data Manager (e.g., spreadsheets, CSV, flat files, QVDs, etc.)
+1. Create a basic data model using Data Manager (e.g., spreadsheets, CSV, flat files, QVDs, etc.)
-• Define the steps to load and associate data
+2. Define the steps to load and associate data
-• Apply filters while loading data in Data Manager
+3. Apply filters while loading data in Data Manager
-• Manually create data table in Data Manager (creates Inline Load script)
+4. Manually create data table in Data Manager (creates Inline Load script)
-• Explain synthetic keys and possible methods of resolution
+5. Explain synthetic keys and possible methods of resolution
-• Create folder and file data connections
+6. Create folder and file data connections
-• Leverage data connections already in Qlik Sense Enterprise
+7. Leverage data connections already in Qlik Sense Enterprise
 #### Design Applications
 • Based on the business requirements and desired insight, determine the optimal number of charts, correct chart type, order of dimensions, use of color, and measures